marzeq/qk/README.md

 creates `~/.local/bin/qkc` as a symlink to the installed compiler.
 Plain `go install ./cmd/qkc` installs only the executable because the Go tool has no mechanism for installing repository data files.

+## Testing

+`go test ./...` runs all unit tests, including behavioural tests and a standard library type-check.

+This is included as a pre-push git hook, and it will block pushes if any tests fail.
+You can bypass this by using `git push --no-verify`.

 ## Supported platforms